Hendrik Jebens

 Hendrik Jebens (born 8 August 1995) is a German professional tennis player who specializes in doubles.

-He has a career high ATP doubles ranking of world No. 45, achieved on 5 August 2024.
-He has won eight ATP Challenger doubles titles, seven with partner Constantin Frantzen.
+He has a career-high ATP doubles ranking of world No. 45, achieved on 5 August 2024.
+He has won nine ATP Challenger doubles titles, seven of them with compatriot Constantin Frantzen.

 Career

 2022

 Jebens lost the doubles first round qualifying match of the ATP 500 event Swiss Indoors with partner Fabian Fallert in three sets against Nathaniel Lammons and Jackson Withrow.

 2023–2024: ATP and Grand Slam debuts, three ATP finals

-Jebens won the ATP Challenger doubles titles in the first quarter of 2023, in Koblenz with Fabian Fallert, and in Biel/Bienne with Constantin Frantzen.
+Jebens won two ATP Challenger doubles titles in the first quarter of 2023, in Koblenz with Fabian Fallert, and in Biel/Bienne with Constantin Frantzen.

 He made his ATP Tour doubles main draw debut at the 2023 Grand Prix Hassan II in Marrakesh, partnering Petros Tsitsipas.

 He reached his first ATP Tour final at the 2024 Moselle Open alongside Frantzen, but lost to Hugo Nys and Jan Zieliński.
-Jebens reached his second ATP Tour final at the 2024 Generali Open Kitzbühel also alongside Frantzen but lost to Alexander Erler and Andreas Mies.
+Jebens reached his second ATP Tour final at the 2024 Generali Open Kitzbühel, also alongside Frantzen, but lost to Alexander Erler and Andreas Mies.
 The pair also made it to the 2024 Hangzhou Open final, losing to Jeevan Nedunchezhiyan and Vijay Sundar Prashanth in the final.